-

 ASE Certification

-Completing the Automotive Service Technician program gives you 1 of the 2 years of technical experience required for the ASE Certification.
+Completing the Automotive Technician program gives you one of the two years of technical experience required for the ASE Certification.

 -